Sridharraj2023/Elevate-music-admin-Oct28/docs/ADMIN_SET_DISCLAIMER_GUIDE.md

 ---

-## ✅ **What Happens After Publishing:**
+## What Happens After Publishing:

 ### **Immediate Effects:**
-- ✅ Disclaimer becomes active in Flutter app
+- Disclaimer becomes active in Flutter app
-- ✅ Users see it when clicking "Terms & Conditions" on login
+- Users see it when clicking "Terms & Conditions" on login
-- ✅ Professional formatting with headings and lists
+- Professional formatting with headings and lists
-- ✅ Mobile-responsive display
+- Mobile-responsive display

 ### **Admin Controls:**
-- ✅ Edit existing terms anytime
+- Edit existing terms anytime
-- ✅ Create new versions
+- Create new versions
-- ✅ Unpublish if needed
+- Unpublish if needed
-- ✅ View all versions history
+- View all versions history

 ---

-## 🧪 **Testing After Setup:**
+## Testing After Setup:

 ### **1. Test Flutter App:**
 1. Open your Flutter app